t081as/ScreenSaver/README.md

 The solution contains an example that demonstrates the usage of this library and additional helper classes.

+**Please keep in mind that the helper classes are implemented using the Graphics.DrawImage method; feel free to use a more performant implementation using DirectX.**

 ## Contributing
 see [CONTRIBUTING.md](https://gitlab.com/tobiaskoch/ScreenSaver/blob/master/CONTRIBUTING.md)